SouthernMethodistUniversity/hpc_docs/docs/policies/scratch.md

 ### Transparency

-A manifest of files that are going to be deleted will be available at least 5 days before the deletion occurs.
+Whenever possible, a manifest of files that are going to be deleted will be available at least 5 days before the deletion occurs.
-These manifests will typically be generated on Sundays.
+These manifests will typically be generated once a week.
 When the files a deleted, a log of the deleted files will also be available.

 We highly recommend reviewing these lists and moving any files you need to retain.
+Files on these manifests may be deleted even the access or modification times change after the manifest is generated.

 ### Notifications

 By default, users will be sent a notice when a new manifest of files is available to their SMU email address.
 User may opt out of these emails in ColdFront.
+More details about opting out will be available before July 1.